Data mining: European Union

-Even if there is no copyright in a dataset, the European Union recognises a Database right, so data mining becomes subject to intellectual property owners' rights that are protected by the Database Directive.
+In the EU a database can attract copyright (by reason of the selection or arrangement of their contents, constitute the author's own intellectual creation) and a sui generis Database right, so data mining becomes subject to intellectual property owners' rights that are protected by the Database Directive.
 Under European copyright database laws, the mining of in-copyright works (such as by web mining) without the permission of the copyright owner is permitted under Articles 3 and 4 of the 2019 Directive on Copyright in the Digital Single Market.
 A specific TDM exception for scientific research is described in article 3, whereas a more general exception described in article 4 only applies if the copyright holder has not opted out.

 The European Commission facilitated stakeholder discussion on text and data mining in 2013, under the title of Licences for Europe.
 The focus on the solution to this legal issue, such as licensing rather than limitations and exceptions, led to representatives of universities, researchers, libraries, civil society groups and open access publishers to leave the stakeholder dialogue in May 2013.